MicrosoftDocs/sql-docs/docs/reporting-services/report-design/report-builder-functions-first-function.md

 ---
-title: "First Function (Report Builder) | Microsoft Docs"
+title: "First function in a paginated report | Microsoft Docs"
-description: Use the First function to return the first value in the given scope of the specified expression in Report Builder. ms.date: 03/07/2017 ms.prod: reporting-services ms.prod_service: "reporting-services-native"
+description: Use the First function in a paginated report to return the first value in the given scope of the specified expression in Report Builder. ms.date: 03/07/2017 ms.prod: reporting-services ms.prod_service: "reporting-services-native"